 <author>Michael D. Ward, Duke University

-<starttextFor over two decades, political scientists have been using statistical models aimed, in part, at making out-of-sample predictions of presidential elections.
-Since the 2004 presidential election, this journal has presented symposia of the various forecasting models published prior to Election Day.
-The spirit of this exercise is to use the validation provided by correct predictions to claim additional support for specific models.
-The underlying assertion is that models that are accurate out-of-sample best capture the essential contexts and determinants of elections.

-Thus, one aim of this exercise is to develop the “best” model of the underlying data generating process.
-The main heuristic for comparative evaluation is how well each does in predicting the electoral results in the upcoming election with some attention also given to the models’ inherent plausibility, parsimony, and beauty.
+<starttext> For more than two decades, political scientists have created statistical models aimed at generating out-of-sample predictions of presidential elections.
+In 2004 and 2008, PS: Political Science and Politics published symposia of the various forecasting models prior to Election Day.
+This exercise serves to validate models based on accuracy by garnering additional support for those that most accurately foretell the ultimate election outcome.
+Implicitly, these symposia assert that accurate models best capture the essential contexts and determinants of elections.
+In part, therefore, this exercise aims to develop the “best” model of the underlying data generating process.
+Scholars comparatively evaluate their models by setting their predictions against electoral results while also giving some attention to the models’ inherent plausibility, parsimony, and beauty.

 Our approach is different.
-Rather than attempting to create the best model or theory, we instead seek to create an ensemble prediction of the upcoming election.
-Quite simply, we want to make use of the intuition, theories, and concepts implicit in all of the forecasting models presented in this symposium to make the most accurate out-of-sample prediction.
-Without attempting to arbitrate between models and theories, our aim is to aggregate them solely with an eye towards increasing our chances of getting it right.
+Rather than creating the best model or theory, we instead create an ensemble prediction of the upcoming election.
+We combine the intuition, theories, and concepts implicit in all of the forecasting models presented in this symposium to make an accurate out-of-sample prediction.
+Without arbitrating between models and theories, we aim to aggregate them solely with an eye toward increasing our chances of getting it right.

-To do this, we rely on the models presented elsewhere in this volume.
-We believe that each captures an important set of insights about U.S. elections.
+To do this, we rely on the models presented in this issue.
+We believe that each model captures an important set of insights about US elections.
 Our approach combines those insights into a single ensemble prediction.
 For our purposes, the theoretical differences between the models are irrelevant.
 All that matters is that each provides predictions for previous elections that we can use to evaluate their accuracy.
-We then weight each forecast by its previous performance and combine them in an effort to create the most accurate out-of-sample forecast possible that also adequately captures the uncertainty and diversity inherent in these models.
+We then weight each forecast by its previous performance and combine them to create the most accurate out-of-sample forecast possible that also captures the uncertainty and diversity inherent in these models.

-Ensemble Bayesian Model Averaging
+<heading1>Ensemble Bayesian Model Averaging

-The approach we use, ensemble Bayesian model averaging (EBMA), seeks to improve out-of-sample forecasting by aggregating across models (Raftery et al. 2005).
-The core intuition of EBMA, which originates in the field of weather forecasting, is that there is probably no one “best” model for predicting outcomes of complex systems like the weather (or presidential elections).
-For instance, some weather models might be better at predicting “normal” weather patterns while others are better for rapidly changing conditions.
-By averaging across multiple prediction models, forecast accuracy can be improved without having to try to select the “best” model.
+Our approach, ensemble Bayesian model averaging (EBMA), improves out-of-sample forecasting by aggregating across models and originated in the field of weather forecasting (Raftery et al. 2005). <\PQ_START\> EBMA builds on the assumption that there exists no “best” model for predicting outcomes of complex systems like the weather or presidential elections.
+For instance, some weather models might better predict “normal” weather patterns while others better forecast rapidly changing conditions.
+By averaging across multiple prediction models, EBMA improves forecast accuracy without attempting to select the “best” model. <\PQ_end\>

-EBMA uses the predictive performance of its component models in a calibration period to generate a weight for each model.
-The EBMA prediction is then a kind of weighted average of the predictions made by each of the components.
-1 In particular, the EBMA model will give more weight to component models that have been more accurate in the calibration period, as well as those models that make more unique predictions.
-2 One advantage of EBMA is that it only uses predictions from each component model rather than the full set of covariates and estimated coefficients.
-It is thus possible to use forecasts generated from any kind of process including subject experts, classification trees, or agent-based models.
+EBMA evaluates the predictive performance of its component models in a calibration period to generate a weight for each model.
+Roughly speaking, EBMA creates a weighted average of the predictions made by each of the components.
+1 In particular, the EBMA model gives more weight to more accurate component models, as well as those models that make more unique predictions.
+2 One advantage of EBMA is that it relies on predictions from each component model rather than the full set of covariates and estimated coefficients.
+Thus, it is possible to include forecasts generated from any kind of process including subject experts, classification trees, or agent-based models.

-Mathematical intuition
+<heading1>Mathematical intuition